crashoverride777/swifty-ads/README.md

 ```
 in the init method.

-- To show a supported Ads simply call these anywhere you like in your project.
+- To show a supported Ad simply call these anywhere you like in your project.
 ```swift
 Ads.loadSupportedBannerAd()
 or
 Ads.showSupportedInterAd()
 ```
-- To remove Ads, for example during gamePlay or for in app purchases simply call
+- To remove Ads, for example during gameplay or for in app purchases simply call
 ```swift
 Ads.removeBannerAds()
 or